 Disappearance of Moral Knowledge

-See the Moral Knowledge Initiative announcement to learn about the next steps to follow the book's publication..
+Please visit our Moral Knowledge Initiative section to learn about the next steps to follow the book’s publication.

 A description of the book in Dr. Willard’s own words:

 This book deals with the disappearance of morality from the accepted fields of knowledge over the last one hundred years.
 Thus it deals with a historical and social phenomenon, but one that is substantially philosophical.
 Accordingly, it is mainly devoted to Nineteenth and Twentieth Century changes in the philosophical understanding of knowledge and of morality, as these have developed in and around the universities and have influenced the self-understanding and social orientation of the institutions of knowledge in Western culture.